sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 ```
 The first case is simple.
 If `global` is `false`, `Box`s don't use Rust's default global allocator and instead using a [custom allocator](https://doc.rust-lang.org/beta/alloc/alloc/trait.Allocator.html).
 As allocators return `NonNull<T: PointeeSized>` which look to have similar aliasing guarentees to `*mut T`, that is having none, this implies `Box` can't have strong aliasing guarentees either.
 Finally, there is the case one of the mutable references (`Box` and `&mut`) doesn't implement isn't `unpin`.
 The reason for this looks to be a [poor interaction (bug?)](https://github.com/rust-lang/Miri/issues/3796#issuecomment-2299177277) between `Pin` and Rust's async/await.

 Looking at these three case, there are limited ways mutable aliases can make their way into safe Rust code.
 Considering it's (in my experience so far) rare to change `Box`s allocator and the interaction with async/await seems [more like a bug being worked on](https://github.com/rust-lang/rust/issues/125735), these rules lets the programmer limit their view of mutable aliases to thinking about `Cell`s.
-Their effectively "choke points" where mutable aliases hide.
-They `Cell`s exist, but anecdotally, I find them to be a vast minority of pointers.
+They're effectively "choke points" where mutable aliases hide.
+They `Cell`s exist, but anecdotally, I find them to be a tiny minority of pointers.
 So, I find it cool to see the reasoning and potential performance penalty constained so much.

 [^1]: I'm taking this example from the [Stacked Borrows paper](https://dl.acm.org/doi/10.1145/3371109) which uses it to show a similar thing, though with different exposition.
 [^2]: An interesting corrolary of this is that at compile time it's possible for pointers of the same type to have to be treated differently depending on how they were created.
 In other words, pointers have some extra data attached to them the compiler has to keep track of.
 This is sometimes called *provenance*.
-Ralf Jung has [two good](https://www.ralfj.de/blog/2018/07/24/pointers-and-bytes.html) [articles on this](https://www.ralfj.de/blog/2020/12/14/provenance.html) arguing for it's existance.
+Ralf Jung has [two good](https://www.ralfj.de/blog/2018/07/24/pointers-and-bytes.html) [articles on this](https://www.ralfj.de/blog/2020/12/14/provenance.html) arguing for its existance.
 In some languages, for example Rust, provenance is in this interesting position where [it is not yet fully specified, but it still has to be reasoned about](https://doc.rust-lang.org/std/ptr/index.html#provenance).
 [^3]: It's hard to give an nice self contained argument about this, but hopefully it should make sense with some thinking if you aren't already convinced.
 Another place to start is how this makes it easier to not do data races.